BentleyJOakes/BentleyJOakes.github.io/index.markdown

 For more information, please see [my CV](assets/BOakes-CV.pdf).

 # News
+* 2025-01-30: Our paper *CoMRAT: Commit Message Rationale Analysis Tool* has been accepted in the International Conference on Mining Software Repositories (MSR).
+* 2025-01-25: I'm honoured to serve on the Program Committee for the [ACM/IEEE International Conference on Model-Driven Engineering Languages and Systems (MODELS) 2025](https://conf.researchr.org/home/models-2025).
 * 2024-12-09: I'm thrilled that our paper [*Building Domain-Specific Machine Learning Workflows: A Conceptual Framework for the State-of-the-Practice*](/assets/publications/Oakes2023%20-%20Building Domain-Specific Machine Learning Workflows: A Conceptual Framework for the State-of-the-Practice.pdf) has been accepted for a journal-first presentation at [ICSE 2025](https://conf.researchr.org/home/icse-2025) in Ottawa
 * 2024-11-21: I presented in the Polytechnique course [LOG8704 - Développement logiciel en réalité étendue (XR Software Development)](https://www.polymtl.ca/programmes/cours/developpement-logiciel-en-realite-etendue).
 My presentation was titled "Digital Twins: Introductions and Intersections"
 * 2024-09-25: I presented our SoSyM paper "Fault localization in DSLTrans model transformations by combining symbolic execution and spectrum-based analysis" at MODELS 2024 and won the SoSyM Journal-First award.